 The Company leases an 85,000 square foot bakery manufacturing facility located in Atlanta, Georgia.
 The lease runs through December 2020.
-The facility operates at about 55% of capacity.
+The facility operates at about 50% of capacity.

 The Company owns a 46,000 square foot frozen juice treat and dessert manufacturing facility and a 42,000 square foot dry storage warehouse located on six acres in Scranton, Pennsylvania.
-The manufacturing facility operates at approximately 65% of capacity.
+The manufacturing facility, which was expanded from 26,000 square feet in 1998, operates at approximately 65% of capacity.

 The Company leases a 29,600 square foot soft pretzel manufacturing facility located in Hatfield, Pennsylvania.
 The lease runs through June 2017.
-The facility operates at approximately 60% of capacity.
+The facility operates at approximately 65% of capacity.

-The Company leases a 48,000 square foot soft pretzel manufacturing facility located in Carrollton, Texas.
-The lease runs through April 2019.
-The facility operates at approximately full capacity.
+The Company leases a 19,200 square foot soft pretzel manufacturing facility located in Carrollton, Texas.
+The lease runs through April 2016.
+The facility operates at near capacity with an additional line to be added early in fiscal year 2012.
 The Company leases an additional property containing a 6,500 square foot storage freezer across the street from the manufacturing facility, which lease expires May 2016.

 The Company leases an 18,000 square foot soft pretzel manufacturing facility located in Chambersburg, Pennsylvania.
-The lease runs through September 2016.
-The facility operates at approximately 30% of capacity.
+The lease runs through September 2013 with options to extend the term.
+The facility operates at approximately 60% of capacity.

 The Company's fresh bakery products manufacturing facility and offices are located in Bridgeport, New Jersey in three buildings totaling 133,000 square feet.
 The buildings are leased through December 2015.
-The manufacturing facility operates at approximately 55% of capacity.
+The manufacturing facility operates at approximately 45% of capacity.

-The Company owns a 165,000 square foot fig and fruit bar manufacturing facility located on 9-1/2 acres in Moscow Mills (St. Louis), Missouri.
-The facility operates at about 55% of capacity.
+The Company owns a 65,000 square foot fig and fruit bar manufacturing facility located on 9-1/2 acres in Moscow Mills (St. Louis), Missouri.
+Upon completion of construction that is in progress and that we expect to be completed in the second fiscal quarter of 2012, the facility will increase to approximately 155,000 square feet.
+The facility operates at about 60% of capacity.

 The Company leases a building in Pensacola, Florida for the manufacturing, packing and warehousing of dumplings.
-The building is approximately 14,000 square feet and the lease runs through December 2017.
+The building is approximately 14,000 square feet and the lease runs through December 2013.
 The manufacturing facility operates at approximately 75% of capacity.

-The Company owns an 84,000 square foot handheld products manufacturing facility in Holly Ridge, North Carolina, which operates at about 40% of capacity.
+The Company owns an 84,000 square foot handheld products manufacturing facility in Holly Ridge, North Carolina, which operates at about 35% of capacity.

-The Company leases a 70,000 square foot handheld products manufacturing facility in Weston, Oregon, which operates at about 45% of capacity.
+The Company leases a 70,000 square foot handheld products manufacturing facility in Weston, Oregon, which operates at about 25% of capacity.
 The facility is leased through May 13, 2021.

-The Company also leases approximately 141 warehouse and distribution facilities in 44 states, Mexico and Canada.
+The Company also leases approximately 136 warehouse and distribution facilities in 44 states, Mexico and Canada.